bmax121/APatch/README.md

 ## Credits

 - [KernelPatch](https://github.com/bmax121/KernelPatch/): The core.
 - [Magisk](https://github.com/topjohnwu/Magisk): Used their code for unpacking and repacking boot.img.
+SELinux support. (todo)
+- [KernelSU](https://github.com/tiann/KernelSU): The Android UI, and The module support.
+(In developing ...)

 ## License